 Acquire a fundamental definition of “blacklist” within the context of the 40s and 50s in Hollywood film making.
 This in accordance with an overview of the socio-political divisions between the House Committee on Un-American Activities (HUAC) and those investigated, as well as an insight into the various injustices that surrounded the HUAC hearings.

 A breakdown of the Hollywood 10, “a group of film directors, screenwriters, and producers blacklisted for Communist affiliations in 1947” by historian Yohuru Williams.
-An article, videos and audio are included.

 You Must Remember This by Karina Longworth / Panoply